-25. Offered by the Haliburton, for an essay, at least 3000 words.
+27. Offered by the Haliburton, for an essay, at least 3000 words.
 Essays accompanied by pseudonym with the writer's name in an attached envelope, must be submitted by Nov.
-1st, addressed to the Secretary Haliburton Club, King's College.
-Subject for 1939: Local Colour in the Poetry of Bliss Carman.
+1st. addressed to the Secretary Haliburton Club, King's College.